CS 475/575 -- Spring Quarter 2025

 #endif

-// setting the number of threads:
+// setting the number of threads to use:

 #ifndef NUMT